kdoore/CS2335-Gitbook/conversation-scriptable-objects.md

 ### Edit the ConversationList
 In the Dialog UnityPackage,[Box.com Unity Package: DialogManager_ Fall 18_v1](https://utdallas.box.com/s/7c2e1nhk99r5kttb9e0ee2kagcpoxmq1)

+###Use in DialogManager Class
-###Add as a public ObjectReference Variable in a custom class that inherits from MonoBehaviour:
+Use as a public object-reference variable in a custom class, like DialogManager, that inherits from MonoBehaviour: The scriptable object instance will be connected in the inspector panel.

 ```java
 public class DialogManager : MonoBehaviour {